akshay5995/powerbi-report-component/README.md

 ```

-For demo visit:
+For playgroud visit:

 > http://akshay5995.github.io/powerbi-report-component

+You can find how to generate token for your report using Powershell from [this video](https://www.youtube.com/watch?v=4KuyPNtVijo).

+_Don't have a Report?_

-Use Token, URL, Report ID from:
+You can get the Token, URL and Report ID from Microsoft JS playground:

 > https://microsoft.github.io/PowerBI-JavaScript/demo/v2-demo/index.html#